 |Lincoln Park Room Selection

-Housing Services hosts an open house to all students participating in room selection.
-Students who choose to attend can tour Lincoln Park apartment-style options prior to room selection.
+Housing Services hosts an open house so students can tour Lincoln Park apartment-style options prior to Room Selection.
 To attend open house, visit check-in tables at the entrances of Centennial Hall, Sheffield Square, McCabe Hall, Sanctuary Hall and Sanctuary Townhomes on Wednesday, April 11, from 4 p.m. to 6 p.m.

 About University Center Tour

-The University Center is available to tour on Friday, April 6.
-This is an opportunity to see a University Center unit.
+You can tour the University Center and see potential units on Friday, April 6.
 For more information, view the tours page.

 Frequently Asked Questions

 Does it cost anything to attend Room Selection?

 No. There is no charge for completing the 2018-2019 online housing agreement via Housing Connection and attending the in-person process to talk to a staff member.
 If you choose to be assigned to a unit during your appointment and later cancel your agreement after getting that assignment, then you would be responsible for any associated cancellation fees.

 Why do I have to attend in person?

 Apartment options can vary greatly, so room selection allows students a chance to meet in person with staff from Housing Services, talk through options and choose a unit for 2018-19.
 If you cannot make their appointment time, we do have a proxy option available.
 More details about this option will be sent in the Room Selection packet.